K-theory of admissible Zariski-Riemann spaces: Abstract

 \section{Abstract}

-We study relative algebraic K-theory of admissible Zariski-Riemann spaces and prove that it is equivalent to G-theory and satisfies homotopy invariance.
-Moreover, we provide an example of a non-noetherian abelian category whose negative K-theory vanishes.
+We study relative algebraic K-theory of admissible Zariski-Riemann spaces and prove that it is equivalent to relative G-theory and satisfies homotopy invariance.
+Moreover, we provide an example of a non-noetherian abelian category whose negative K-theory vanishes.\\ \textsc{Keywords.} K-Theory, Zariski-Riemann spaces.\\ \textsc{Mathematical Subject Classification 2010.} 19E08, 19D35.